mipmip/mip.cr/README.md

-# Mvi
+# Mvi or another name

-Mvi is a simple markdown viewer.
+Mvi is a fast and simple markdown viewer.
 Mvi uses a webview window to render the markdown.
 I wrote to this preview my markdown files which I write in vim.

 ![](./markdown.png)